mlswg/mls-protocol/draft-ietf-mls-protocol.md

   index of the node in the `tree` array divided by two.

-* Construct a new group state using the information in the GroupInfo object and verify the integrity of the tree using the `root_node_hash`.
+* Construct a new group state using the information in the GroupInfo object and verify the integrity of the tree using the `tree_hash`.
   The new member's position in the tree is `index`, as defined above.

 * Identify the lowest node at which the direct paths from `index` and